🎯 What AI Actually Does Well for Travellers

-Before diving into specific tools, it's worth being clear about where AI adds genuine value versus where it's largely a repackaged search engine with better marketing.
-The honest picture:
+Before diving into specific tools, it's worth being honest about where AI adds genuine value versus where it's mostly a repackaged search engine with better marketing.

 - Tracking flight prices over time and alerting on drops